Charlotte Harbor, Florida

 Charlotte Harbor is a census-designated place (CDP) in Charlotte County, Florida, United States.
 The name Charlotte Harbor also refers to Charlotte Harbor (estuary) and Charlotte Harbor Preserve State Park, a 42000 acre preserve with 70 mi of shoreline along Charlotte Harbor in Charlotte County.

-The population of Charlotte Harbor was 3,710 at the 2010 census.
-It is part of the Sarasota-Bradenton-Punta Gorda Combined Statistical Area.
+The population of Charlotte Harbor was 3,784 in 2020, up from 3,710 at the 2010 census.
+It is part of the Punta Gorda, Florida Metropolitan Statistical Area and included in the North Port-Bradenton, Florida Combined Statistical Area.

 Geography

 Charlotte Harbor is located at 26°57′50″N 82°3′44″W (26.963897, -82.062267) on the north bank of the Peace River, the main tidal inlet to the Charlotte Harbor estuary, itself an arm of the Gulf of Mexico.
 U.S. Route 41, the Tamiami Trail, crosses the Peace River between Charlotte Harbor and Punta Gorda via the Barron Collier Bridge (northbound) and the Gilchrist Bridge (southbound).

 According to the United States Census Bureau, the Charlotte Harbor CDP has a total area of 13.0 km2, of which 6.0 km2 is land and 7.0 km2, or 53.95%, is water.